BitMEX/proof-of-reserves-liabilities/README.md

 INFO:root:Reconsidering blocks and exiting.
 ```

 Note that the RPC server port default is different for different networks: 8332(mainnet), 18332(testnet).
+Note that Bitcoin Core supports 'pruning' block undo data beyond a certain depth.
 It is highly recommended
-that this tool is run against an unpruned bitcoind, otherwise the script may fail depending on how aggressive pruning is set.
+that this tool is run against an unpruned bitcoind, otherwise the script may fail if it tries to rewind deeper than pruning allows.

-### Liabilities
+## Liabilities

 This pair of tools generate and validate a custom implementation of [Maxwell Proof of Liabilities](https://eprint.iacr.org/2018/1139.pdf).
 Validation requires Python 3.7 and above.

-Sample usage from a testnet dataset:
+Effectively BitMEX runs this internally, using our account balances to create the proof file.
+The tool maintains a nonce for each user in `nonces.txt`, stable between proofs.

 ```
 $ # Run by BitMEX to compile the merkle proofs and generated nonces for decrypting leaves
 $ python3 generate_liabilities.py --liabilities liabilities-100-20210225D150000099012000.csv --blockheight 100 > liabilities-100-proof.dat